billkarsh/SpikeGLX/Markdown/TrigTab_Help.md

 >We retain support for a legacy program called "StimGL."
 StimGL can send {SETTRIG 1, SETTRIG 0} commands to the "Gate/Trigger" server.

->Normally an NI or Onebox device is used for TTL inputs, but the [imec SMA connector](SyncTab_Help.html#imec-sma-connector) can be used in special circumstances.
+>Normally an NI or OneBox device is used for TTL inputs, but the [imec SMA connector](SyncTab_Help.html#imec-sma-connector) can be used in special circumstances.